Consistent heuristic: Consequences of monotonicity

 and is now known as pathmax.

 Contrary to common belief, pathmax does not turn an admissible heuristic into a consistent heuristic.
 For example, if A* uses pathmax and a heuristic that is admissible but not consistent, it is not guaranteed to have an optimal path to a node when it is first expanded.

+Relation to Local Admissibility

+Modifying the consistency condition to h(N)−h(P) ≤ c(N,P) establishes a connection to local admissibility, where the heuristic estimate to a specific node remains less than or equal to the actual step cost.
+This ensures optimality when selecting local nodes, akin to how admissible heuristics ensure global optimality.
+By maintaining this property, the search process improves efficiency by making locally optimal decisions that contribute to the globally optimal solution.